delucis/fontkitten/packages/fontkitten/README.md

 ### `Glyph` objects

 `Glyph` objects represent a glyph in the font.
-They have various properties for accessing metrics and the actual vector path the glyph represents, and methods for rendering the glyph to a graphics context.
+They have various properties for accessing metrics and the actual vector path the glyph represents.

 You do not create glyph objects directly.
 They are created by various methods on the [`Font`](#font-objects) object, described above. `Glyph` objects include the following API.